zooniverse/help/docs/getting-started/getting-started.md

 **Multi-Image options:** If your tasks require users to see multiple subjects per task (like on [Snapshot Serengeti](https://www.snapshotserengeti.org)), decide how users will see them.
 The Flipbook option means users have to press a button to switch between subjects, while separate frames mean that each subject will be visible for the duration of the classification task.

 **Subject retirement:** Decide how many people you want to complete each task.
 You can change this number at any point (particularly after beta review).
-We suggest starting out high, between 10 and 20.'
+We suggest starting out high, between 10 and 20.
-        },
-        subjectSets: {

 ### Subject Sets